 - 2.1.
 Arrangements are in place for prior study and/or experience, where participants' needs are best met at that stage, eg where a candidate needs to acquire a baseline of knowledge, skill or experience before starting training - 2.2.
-An initial assessment of participants' training and development needs in relation to the course outcomes will inform an individual training plan for each participant, which takes full account of participants' prior knowledge and achievement, and enables each participant to work towards a personalised set of outcomes, eg a Qualified Teacher of the Vision Impaired wishing to retrain as a Qualified Teacher of the Deaf should only be required to meet those outcomes specific to hearing impairment, which have not been met previously on the MQ for Specialist Teachers of Vision Impaired Children and Young People - 2.3.
+An initial assessment of participants' training and development needs in relation to the course outcomes will inform an individual training plan for each participant, which takes full account of participants' prior knowledge and achievement, and enables each participant to work towards a personalised set of outcomes, eg a Qualified Teacher of the Deaf wishing to retrain as a QTMSI should only be required to meet those outcomes specific to deafblindness, which have not been met previously on the MQ for Specialist Teachers of Deaf Children and Young People - 2.3.
 In exceptional circumstances, suitably experienced prospective participants, eg experienced staff from the independent sector, experienced teachers from SEN services, or those trained overseas, will be able to present themselves for assessment against the course outcomes without any further training.
-Providers may, for example, wish to develop a formal assessment module through which candidates will demonstrate that they meet all the course outcomes
+Providers may wish to develop a formal assessment module through which candidates will demonstrate that they meet all the course outcomes - 2.4.
+Provision, including visits and placements, is of high quality, tailored to individuals' circumstances and their training and development needs, promotes progression towards the course outcomes and is cost-effective - 2.5.
+Arrangements are in place for those achieving the MQ to be helped to consider further professional objectives.